cloud-helpers/kubernetes-hard-way-bare-metal/lxc/README.md

 article](https://medium.com/@kvaps/run-kubernetes-in-lxc-container-f04aa94b6c9c),
 for the adaptation from KVM/QEMU virtual machines (VM) to LXC containers.
-Basically, a few more options have to be set up on the (Proxmox) host to that the (LXC) containers may run Docker inside.
+Basically, a few more options have to be set up on the (Proxmox) host so that the (LXC) containers may run Docker inside.

 Overall, this guide is therefore both an update for the "Kubernetes The Hard Way" guides and an adpation for light-weight